efatto/e-efatto/mrp_production_optional_confirm/README.rst

 |badge1| |badge2| |badge3|

-This module add ability to reserve lots in production.
+This module add ability to disable automatic validation of production generated from procurement.

 **Table of contents**